-- be freely given there must be a genuine choice for the individual.
-Consent should not be "bundled" or contingent on taking other goods or services; - be clear as to scope and extent; - include identity of the controller and the purposes (as a minimum);
+• Be freely given - there must be a genuine choice for the individual.

+Consent should not be "bundled" or contingent on taking other goods or services;
-- include a clear affirmative action or statement by the user (this makes implied consent difficult); - recorded in an audit trail; - be subject to a right to withdraw at any time; - not involve a clear imbalance between the controller and the individual (employer/employee).

-• intelligible, easily accessible and in clear and plain language;
+- Be clear as to scope and extent; - Include identity of the controller and the purposes (as a minimum); - Include a clear affirmative action or statement by the user (this makes implied consent difficult); - Be recorded in an audit trail; - Be subject to a right to withdraw at any time; - Not involve a clear imbalance between the controller and the individual (employer/employee).; and - Be intelligible, easily accessible and in clear and plain language.

-• Identify all legacy consents currently in place and purposes for which consent is relied on.

-For each form of legacy consent, identify consent wording, scope and mechanics (i.e. what actions the user takes to evidence consent).

-Identify any required consents for future business changes or new products.

-Agree a consent strategy and template wordings.

-Avoid pre-ticked boxes or assumption that "silence is consent".

-Assume that user will need to check a box, sign a document or confirm consent orally.

-Agree strategy on legacy consents (whether to refresh or not).
+- Identify all legacy consents currently in place and purposes for which consent is relied on. - For each form of legacy consent, identify consent wording, scope and mechanics (i.e., what actions the user takes to evidence consent). - Identify any required consents for future business changes or new products. - Agree on consent strategy and template wordings. - Avoid pre-ticked boxes or assumption that "silence is consent". - Assume that user will need to check a box, sign a document or confirm consent orally. - Agree on strategy on legacy consents (whether to refresh or not).